vikram-gk/BroAcre/README.md

     ● Factors like  proximity to hospitals, bus stations, metro stations are also listed for each such property.
     ● Buyers are also provided with the  various recent complaints in the locality of every property to make better decisions on their purchase.
 ### Steps to set it up
+1. pip install --upgrade pip
-1. pip install -r requirements.txt
+2. pip install -r requirements.txt
-2. psql -f postgres_init.sql (if this does not work manually run these querries in ur psql prompt)
+3. psql -f postgres_init.sql (if this does not work manually run these querries in ur psql prompt)
-3. python3 app.py
+4. python3 app.py

 ### Contact
 phone:7349029749